mcaimi/libvmod-calmdown/README.md

   Rate limits access to resources.

+* S: is the requester identificator (can be the source IP address or whatever)
-  S: is the actual URL you want to rate limit
+* R: is the URL you want to rate limit.
-  I: is the initial token (number of calls) number associated to every bucket
+* I: is the initial token (number of calls) number associated to every bucket
-  D: the minimum interval in which varnish will let pass at most 'I' calls.
+* D: the minimum interval in which varnish will let pass at most 'I' calls.

 ### Example

     sub vcl_recv {
-      if (calmdown.calmdown(client.identity, 15, 10s)) {
+      if (calmdown.calmdown(client.identity, "/API/v1.0/", 15, 10s)) {
       # Client has exceeded 15 reqs per 10s
       return (synth(429, "Calm Down"));
     }